SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 > 10.1.1 Growth rates of household expenditure or income per capita among the bottom 40 per cent of the population and the total population

 This target is interpreted as to cover research about how to permanently raise the income growth rate of the poorest population above the national average.

+Why is the limit set to the bottom 40 per cent?
+Why is it important for the income growth rate to be higher than the national average?
+How is the income growth rate calculated?

 ```py
 TS=